A. G. Cook

 Alexander Guy Cook (born 23 August 1990) is an English record producer.
-He first became known as founder of the influential record label PC Music in 2013; its signees included Hannah Diamond, GFOTY, Danny L Harle and felicita.
+He first became known as founder of the influential record label PC Music in 2013; its signees included Hannah Diamond, GFOTY, Danny L Harle and Felicita.
 The label's style of exaggerated pop tropes grew to serve as the foundation of the hyperpop genre, which Cook is credited for developing and popularising.
 He later became more widely known as executive producer for Charli XCX.
-He has released solo music under both his name and aliases like DJ Lifeline and DJ Warlord.
+He has released solo music under both his name (as A. G. Cook) and aliases like DJ Lifeline and DJ Warlord.

-Cook formed the one-off project QT with musician Sophie and performance artist Hayden Dunham, producing the 2014 single "Hey QT".
+Cook formed the one-off project, QT, with musician Sophie and performance artist Hayden Dunham, producing the 2014 single "Hey QT".
 He released his first solo singles in that same year, and was named number 12 in the Dazed 100 for "redefining style and youth culture in 2015 and beyond".
-He served as executive producer on Charli XCX's mixtapes Number 1 Angel and Pop 2 (both 2017), and albums Charli (2019), How I'm Feeling Now (2020), and Brat (2024).
+He served as executive producer on Charli XCX's mixtapes Number 1 Angel and Pop 2 (both 2017), and albums Charli (2019), How I'm Feeling Now (2020), Brat (2024) and Music, Fashion, Film (2026).

 Cook's first two albums, 7G and Apple (both 2020), both explored hyperpop and were met with critical praise.
 That same year, he won the Variety Hitmakers Innovator of The Year Award in 2020.
 In 2022, he co-produced the song "All Up in Your Mind" from Beyoncé's album Renaissance, which earned him a Grammy nomination for the Album of the Year, and he released his third album, Britpop, in 2024.
-He continued to produce for XCX with Brat (2024) and its remix album, winning the Grammy Award for Best Dance/Electronic Album.
+He continued to produce for XCX with Brat (2024) and its remix album, winning the Grammy Award for Best Dance/Electronic Album for the former.
+He made his scoring debut in 2026 with the film The Moment.

 Early life

 Alexander Guy Cook is the son of English architect Sir Peter Cook and Israeli architect Yael Reisner.

-Cook is privately educated, having attended the King Alfred School in Hampstead, where he met future collaborator Danny Harle.
+Cook was privately educated; he attended the King Alfred School in Hampstead, where he met future collaborator Danny L Harle.

-He attended Goldsmiths, University of London, where he studied music, and where he reconnected with Danny L Harle.
+He then attended Goldsmiths, University of London, where he studied music, and reconnected with Harle.
 The two bonded over their shared musical tastes for artists including Captain Beefheart and Archie Shepp, as well as interest in comedy duo Tim & Eric.
 This grew into a musical project called Dux Content.